kwu83tw/googleAppKits/README.md

 ## Future improvement

 Some validation checks to consolidate the workflow.
-> Make sure user input valid number into the field. (cause it will break the flow if it's has non numeric value)
+> Make sure user input valid number into the field. (cause it will break the flow if it has non numeric value)
 >

 Hook up Dialogflow to make our bot smarter.